VollmerLab/16S_Florida_Tank_Analysis/README.md

 ![plot](./Figures/vegathurber_dysbiosis.jpeg)

 - filter 20% prevalence, less than 90% missingness, remove ASVs with an average of less than *100* cpm per sample
+- removed anything that was only T3 & T7 or only T3 or only T7
 - lmer model with formula of "log2_cpm ~ treatment + (1 | genotype) + (1 | tank)"
 - treatment is time, exposure, and susceptibility all combined into one descriptor
 - examine fdr corrected p-values for treatment, genotype, and tank: only keep ASVs w/ significant effect of treatment